 Photo policy

 In order to be able to share all the fun things that happen at the museum, we take photos, film and live broadcast many of our events.
 The material can be used in the Nobel Prize Museum’s communication channels, marketing and social media.
-If an event is organized in collaboration with another actor, the material can be used in their communication.
+If an event is organised in collaboration with another actor, the material can be used in their communication.
 Please contact us if you have any questions about this.